 GHG

 Disclosure Quantity Units

 Direct (Scope 1) GHG Emissions Tonnes

-CO2e
+CO 2 e

 Energy indirect (Scope 2) GHG Emissions Tonnes

-CO2e
+CO 2 e

 Emissions of ozone-depleting substances (ODS) Tonnes

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization -------------- -- --
+Management Approach Identify the opportunity/ies related to material topic of the organization